EbubeStrong/git-task-1/README.md

 Branching and Merging: Version control systems support branching, which allows developers to create separate lines of development.
 This is useful for working on new features or fixing bugs without affecting the main project.
 Later, branches can be merged back into the main line of development.

 Traceability: Every change is logged and attributed, providing a clear history of who did what and when.
-This traceability is valuable
+This traceability is valuable for accountability, auditing, and understanding the evolution of a project.

+Parallel Development: Teams can work on different features or aspects of a project independently.
+Once their work is complete, changes can be integrated, and conflicts can be resolved.

+Backup and Recovery: Version control systems serve as a form of backup.
+The entire history of a project, along with all its versions, is stored.
+In case of data loss or catastrophic failure, the project can be restored to any previous state.

+Facilitate Code Review: Code review processes are streamlined as changes are proposed, reviewed, and discussed within the context of version control.
+This helps maintain code quality and consistency.

+2. Git:
+Git is a distributed version control system that allows multiple developers to collaborate on a project efficiently.
+Developed by Linus Torvalds, Git is widely used in software development to track changes in source code during the development process.
+Here are some key concepts related to Git:

+Version Control:
+Git tracks changes in files, creating a history of modifications.
+This enables developers to collaborate, revert to previous states, and

 GitHub Alternatives:
 - GitLab